Carl D. Perkins Career and Technical Education Act of 2006

 Perkins is the largest federal investment in America’s high schools and a significant source of support for postsecondary institutions offering CTE programs.
 Nevertheless, Perkins funding has experienced significant reductions over the past several years, which has limited its ability to support high-quality CTE programs.
 At a time when enrollment in CTE programs is growing and the demand for skills training is increasing, the need for additional funding and resources is critical.
 A newly reauthorized Perkins Act is therefore essential to ensuring CTE programs receive the necessary federal investment to support the development and access to high quality CTE programs throughout the United States.

 Recently the House Education and the Workforce Committee unanimously passed legislation to reauthorize the Perkins Act and the full chamber voted 405-5 in favor of this legislation.
 Be sure to check out Advance CTE's letters of support for H.R.
 5587 here and here.
-A summary and analysis of this legislation is avaialble here.
+A summary and analysis of this legislation is available here.

 - Perkins Funding Levels, FY 2000-2015